-This is a one pan breakfast called Shakshuka that is easy to make and tastes delicious!
+Shakshuka, the one pan breakfast that is easy to make and tastes delicious!

 When I was a boy my grandmother would go out to the chickens every morning and collect the fresh eggs.

-If we were lucky, she would make us ‘bayd oo bundoora’ or eggs and tomatoes, in English.
+If we were lucky, she would make us ‘bayd oo bundoora’ or eggs and tomatoes in English, what we called shakshuka.

 The simplicity and freshness of this dish is what makes it so wonderful in my opinion.

-Adding some crusty bread is a perfect combination!
+Adding some fresh crusty bread from the taboon oven made for a perfect combination!

 What is Shakshuka?